 Who Is This For?

-If you run many events throughout the year, this email marketing tool is unique and helps you manage tickets, registrations, and invitations (on the Email Plus plan).
+If you run many events throughout the year, aside from using the best events management software, this email marketing tool is unique and helps you manage tickets, registrations, and invitations (on the Email Plus plan).

 However, it doesn’t provide advanced automation.
 Those who require more than an abandoned cart, autoresponders, and trigger campaigns may find it less than satisfactory.